rebeccabilbro/rebeccabilbro.github.io/_posts/2020-12-07-small-data-delegated-literacy.md

 ![png](https://raw.githubusercontent.com/rebeccabilbro/rebeccabilbro.github.io/master/images/2020-12-07-mbert-overview.png)

 The goal is to train a model able to detect criticism in book reviews in a number of different languages.
 Traditionally, this would require a massive labeled dataset containing book reviews and ratings in each of the desired languages for the application.
-Instead, we are going to delegate the general awareness portion &mdash; in this case, the capacity to understand multiple languages &mdash; to a transfer learning model.
+Instead, we are going to delegate the general awareness portion, in this case, the capacity to understand multiple languages, to a transfer learning model.

 ---
 A **transfer learning** model is a deep learning model that has been pre-trained, usually on a very large dataset, and has encoded information from that original training dataset, but is still capable of learning.

 ---